Blog

 Binish: How does Israel get away with violating Palestinian sovereignty and jurisdiction?
 Could you expand on why the UN and the nation-state actors have not intervened in the Israeli government’s violation of international law?
 What will it take to stop this pattern?

 Emilio: Why international law and international institutions have been unable to advance any kind of solution is because they are not interested in a just solution and they have never been.
 They are not trying to resolve the conflict.
 They are trying to administer the conflict.
 We should be clear about all the limitations of international law.
-We should be careful when resorting to international law because international law has its own traps.
-But let’s not blame the international law text alone because here there are relations of power and dynamics of power at play that can also explain why the international community has not been able to do so.
-They support the Israeli colonial project and they pay lip service to their obligations to uphold international law, this has been the framework imposed by the Oslo Accords, not to apply international law but to negotiate it to accommodate the Israeli colonial project.
-Now, how do you explain that in international forums like the UN, these things cannot be overcome or the unwillingness of super powers to advance any meaningful solution?
-We need to remember that international law has a very colonial background and history and that in international law, these colonial power dynamics are reflected in the very functioning of the international legal system, the UN, etc. The main example and easiest to understand is the system of voting in the United Nations security council where one of the five permanent members can exercise the right to veto any resolution and this is exactly what the US has done for the last five decades or more: to oppose any critical resolution regarding Israel.
+We should be careful when resorting to international law because it has its own traps.
+But let’s not blame the international law text alone because there are relations of power and dynamics of power at play that can also explain why the international community has been unable to do so.
+They support the Israeli colonial project and they pay lip service to their obligations to uphold international law: this has been the framework imposed by the Oslo Accords, not to apply international law but to negotiate it to accommodate the Israeli colonial project.
+Now, how do you explain that in international forums like the UN, these things that cannot be overcome or the unwillingness of superpowers to advance any meaningful solution?
+We need to remember that international law has a very colonial background and history, and these colonial power dynamics are reflected in the very functioning of the international legal system, the UN, etc. The main example and easiest to understand is the system of voting in the United Nations Security Council, where one of the five permanent members can exercise the right to veto any resolution, and this is exactly what the US has done for the last five decades or more: to oppose any critical resolution regarding Israel.
 The explanation for this inability is the lack of willingness and a legal international system that lends to that because it is itself the expression of colonial and power dynamics.

 Binish: We keep hearing about what Israel is doing in Palestine being regarded as genocide, ethnic cleansing, war crimes, and crimes against humanity.
 Legally speaking, under international law, what are the factors or evidence people point to in order to make this case and why hasn’t Israel been prosecuted for these crimes?

-Nayrouz: I was living in Jerusalem in 2000 and we were fighting and protesting house demolitions and police brutality, and taxing old women selling mint in the old city.
-That was one of the things I was preoccupied with and then the wall was constructed in 2003 and all of a sudden we are now fighting the wall and then something else happened.
+Nayrouz: I was living in Jerusalem in 2000, and we were fighting and protesting house demolitions, police brutality, and the taxing of old women selling mint in the old city.
+That was one of the things I was preoccupied with, and then the wall was constructed in 2003, and suddenly, we were fighting the wall, and then something else happened.
 It’s almost like we can’t keep up with the different fronts that we are trying to fight.
 This prolonged exhaustion is one way to fragment Palestinian unity by hitting them in different ways.
 Gaza with the settlements, this other village with the wall, access to roads that lead to hospitals.
-These are all these ways which can fragment an imagination of a larger liberation or a future generation to come through.
+These are all these ways that can fragment an imagination of a larger liberation or a future generation to come through.

 Mark: I want to focus on the alignment of Palestinian resistance in Euro-American spaces because in places like Canada and the US, they’ll never accept any kind of Palestinian resistance, violent or nonviolent.
 BDS is unacceptable.
 Going through legal avenues is unacceptable.
-They don’t want Palestinians to resist, they want Palestinians to be ethnically cleansed and go away.
-That’s in the interest of these imperial, colonial/neocolonial, and settler colonial projects in which the American empire is at the center.
+They don’t want Palestinians to resist: they want Palestinians to be ethnically cleansed and go away.
+That’s in the interest of these imperial, colonial/neocolonial, and settler colonial projects at the center of which is the American Empire.
 All of the arguments that you hear in public discourse on Palestinian resistance are meant to dismiss and delegitimize Palestinian resistance.
 The two main tropes that are used to do that is by calling us anti-Semites and terrorists.
 Whether we critique Israel using anti-racist, feminist, anarchist, anti-colonial, or legal language, at some point or another someone is going to call you an anti-Semite and a terrorist.
-Those are terms that are used to delegitimize Palestinian resistance and the only counter argument that you need is a quote from Edward Said in 1979: Palestinian resistance was never launched “because the [Palestinian] natives thought that Jews were evil, but because no natives take kindly to having their territory settled by foreigners” (Said, 1979, p.
+Those are terms that are used to delegitimize Palestinian resistance, and the only counterargument that you need is a quote from Edward Said in 1979: Palestinian resistance was not launched “because the [Palestinian] natives thought that Jews were evil, but because no natives take kindly to having their territory settled by foreigners” (Said, 1979, p.
 29).
 That’s the core foundation of Palestinian resistance to Israeli settler colonialism.
 It wouldn’t have mattered if this was a Christian settler colonial project.
 We would be as opposed to it, fighting it in the same way as we do today against Israel’s project for Jewish exclusive sovereignty.

-Mark: I agree with Nayrouz and this is a complex debate.
-The nation-state is a relatively new invention in human history and sovereignty has existed in different forms beyond the nation-state so we can certainly imagine sovereignty in different ways.
+Mark: I agree with Nayrouz that this is a complex debate.
+The nation-state is a relatively new invention in human history, and sovereignty has existed in different forms beyond the nation-state, so we can certainly imagine sovereignty in different ways.
 Putting that aside, let me use the one-state language just because that’s more communicable, but with the caveat that this state has a very different foundation and structure than your conventional modern nation-states.
 This is why I always emphasize the idea that Zionism is exclusive.
-In this future world that we hope to see one day, there are Jewish people living there.
+In this future world that we hope to see one day, Jewish people are living there.
 It would be their homeland too.
 There would be shared and layered sovereignties.
-When you take the grand view of human history, there’s been more shared layered sovereignties than these exclusivist modern ones that we see today.
-It’s only when the Palestinian people get their freedom and liberty that Israelis and Jewish people can get their true freedom and liberty on that land as well and this is also critical to underscore.
+When you take the grand view of human history, there’s been more shared layered sovereignties than these exclusivist modern ones we see today.
+It’s only when the Palestinian people get their freedom and liberty that Israelis and Jewish people can get their true freedom and liberty on that land as well, and this is also critical to underscore.
 I argued a few months ago in a piece in Al Jazeera that there are two paths.
 We either go the path that me and Nayrouz just laid out or we stay on the current path.
-The current path is heading towards massive ethnic cleansing where the entire land of historical Palestine would be under the idea of a greater Israel and it would be more or less 80 percent Jewish, 20 percent non-Jewish (as is the number now within 48 Palestine).
+The current path is heading towards massive ethnic cleansing where the entire land of historical Palestine would be under the idea of a greater Israel and it would be more or less 80 percent Jewish, 20 percent non-Jewish (as is the number now within ’48 Palestine).
 That’s not hyperbole.
-Only pressure on Israel—that’s the only way to get them off that path and that pressure cannot be just placed on them by the Palestinians.
+Pressure on Israel is the only way to get them off that path, and that pressure cannot be just placed on them by the Palestinians.
 This is the interconnected nature of the struggle that is really critical to highlight.
 This is not just a Palestinian struggle.
 This is a de-colonial struggle.
 This is a struggle against the colonial and settler colonial foundations of this world that we live in.
-Of course the details are never going to be the exact same, but there are so many connections that the Palestinian struggle for liberation shares with the Kashmiri struggle for freedom, with the Black liberation struggles across the entire world, with Indigenous struggles in Canada, the US, Bolivia, and Chile.
-It is connected to struggles for freedom and democracy in post-colonial authoritarian states in places like Guinea, Uganda, Zimbabwe, Algeria, Egypt, the United Arab Emirates.
+Of course the details are never going to be the exact same, but there are so many connections that the Palestinian struggle for liberation shares with the Kashmiri struggle for freedom, with the Black liberation struggles across the entire world, and with Indigenous struggles in Canada, the US, Bolivia, and Chile.
+It is connected to struggles for freedom and democracy in post-colonial authoritarian states in places like Guinea, Uganda, Zimbabwe, Algeria, Egypt, and the United Arab Emirates.
 It is connected to global struggles with working-class movements in France and England.
 We are interconnected as ordinary people who are being crushed by the weight of this unequal colonial world that has been built over the last five hundred years.
-The Palestinian story for liberation is the story of all of these people’s liberation from their respective systems of domination and so we do need a global collective effort and pressure.
-We all need to put pressure in our respective spaces on those in power to make them change and that is the only way that change will come about.
+The Palestinian story for liberation is the story of all of these people’s liberation from their respective systems of domination.
+So, we do need a global collective effort and pressure.
+We all need to put pressure in our respective spaces on those in power to make them change; that is the only way that change will come about.
 Change will never come from the powerful.
 It never has and it never will.

 Binish: What actions can people or organizations take to support the Palestinian people during this moment?
 What can they be doing in the long term?